-The recognised character of Wiltshire
+The landscape character of Wiltshire

-intimate river valleys contrasting with open uplands and broad vales.
-The more urban centres, including
+varied with intimate river valleys contrasting with open uplands and broad vales.
+Wiltshire's landscape

 Wiltshire can thus be broadly divided into two distinctive types: dominated in the south and southeast

 of the county by the chalk of the Cretaceous period forming the upland landscape of the downs; and in

 the north and north west, a varied terrain created by older geological formations, including the clay

 vales and the limestone of the Cotswolds.

 The combined area of Wiltshire and Swindon has a population of approximately 650,000 people and covers an